vtshen/STAT4705/README.md

 - Bonus HW7
 - Quiz
-  - either +0.5 or +0 in the final grade
+  - each quiz gives you either +0.5 or +0 in the scale of the final grade
   - possible format: 4 choose 2
+- Reading assignment
-- Reading assignment on textbook
+  - on textbook
+  - format?
+Any suggestion?

 ### Topics

-- discrete distribution
+- Discrete distribution
-- continuous distribution
+- Continuous distribution
-- comparison between the discrete and continuous distribution
+- Comparison between the discrete and continuous distribution
 - Random Sampling

-if time:
+If time:

 - simulation on sampling and distribution
 - one- and two-sample estimation problems